BoxHen/Phonetic-Game/README.md

 Part IV: Levenshtein distance
   Typing fast with accuracy can be a hard thing to do.
 Mistakes are easily made but the game should be able to guess what you were trying to write

+Part V: SoundEx
+  Using the Levenshtein distance will pick up on certain words but other words that sound the same but are spelled differently will not be registered.
+  Implement soundEx to improve the functionality of our simple spell check.